ajstewart/racs-historical-transients/README.md

-                        Set the logging level. (default: INFO) --nice NICE           Set the 'nice' level of processes. (default: 10) --clobber CLOBBER     Overwrite output if already exists. (default: False) --weight-crop WEIGHT_CROP
+                        Set the logging level. (default: INFO) --nice NICE           Set the 'nice' level of processes. (default: 10) --clobber CLOBBER     Overwrite output if already exists. (default: False) --sumss-only SUMSS_ONLY
+                        Only use SUMSS in the image analysis. (default: False) --weight-crop WEIGHT_CROP
                         Crop image using the weights image. (default: False) --weight-crop-value WEIGHT_CROP_VALUE